-SH 9.08
+SH 10.08

-The organization meets the need of children and youth by providing:
+The organization meets the needs of children and youth by:

-clear and consistent rules and behavioral expectations;
+establishing clear, consistent, and developmentally-appropriate behavioral expectations;

-an organized daily program of age- and developmentally-appropriate social, recreational, and educational activities, in a child- and/or youth-friendly environment; and
+providing an organized daily program of social, recreational, and educational activities;

+ensuring space, supplies, equipment, and activities are appropriate to the ages, developmental levels, and other characteristics of children and youth; and

-opportunities to participate in group activities designed to expand the range of life experiences where children and youth can meet, support, and share experiences with peers, based on their assessed readiness to participate in these activities.
+arranging opportunities for children and youth to participate in activities where they can expand their life experiences and develop meaningful relationships with peers, when possible and appropriate.

-Interpretation: Activities should be sensitive to the needs of youth who identify as LGBTQ, indigenous groups, and youth with special needs.
+Interpretation: Regarding element (c), characteristics to take into account include language, ability, gender and gender identity, culture, race, ethnicity, religion, immigration status, socioeconomic status, and sexual orientation.

+Interpretation: Elements (b) and (d) may not apply when an organization provides only emergency short-term child welfare placements (i.e., for a few days), under contract with a public child welfare authority.
+However, the organization should be prepared to demonstrate that it collaborates with the child welfare agency to support children’s participation in any activities or programs specified in their service plans.

+Note: See SH 5.03 for more information regarding shelter guidelines and expectations.

-SH 9.09
+SH 10.09

-In an effort to encourage the development of strong and healthy relationships with caring individuals who can provide long-term support, the organization helps youth to:
+In an effort to encourage the development of strong and healthy relationships with caring individuals who can provide long-term support, the organization helps children and youth to:

 identify possible sources of support;